bklevence/bklevence.github.io/_portfolio/onekey.md

 ![PCB2](https://i.imgur.com/VneJiBF.png)

 Looking to make a PCB kit, currently waiting for PCB to be milled.
-See the Eagle Schematics and Board files in /Hardware.
+See the Eagle Schematics and Board files in /Hardware on my github page.

+I have made a few iterations of this PCB, it's still in development and open sourced so you can try fabricating it yourself.
+I tried to update the design for one sided milling on a bantam mill I had access to.
+However I ran into many bugs mostly related to USB connections.
+As this project has been in development for 10 years an increased spend on a USB-C port is viable at this point as USB-A is being phased out in many places (although old library computers still have the old USB-A).

 **Quick-build(Still in Development)**
 This build is solderless, can be built in less than an hour.